 Lizotte, Conrad push for the spotlight during electric final round

-October 23, 2017 by Steve Hill in Featured, News with 0 comments
+October 23, 2017 by Steve Hill in News with 3 comments

 Ultiworld Disc Golf’s coverage of the 2017 Disc Golf Pro Tour Championship is presented by DUDE Clothing; all opinions are those of the authors.
 Learn more about the Australian brand’s offerings and player ambassadors here.

 JACKSONVILLE, Fla. — The Ricky Wysocki and Paul McBeth Show welcomed a couple of special guests yesterday at the Disc Golf Pro Tour Championship.
 But in the end, the story was always going to come down to disc golf’s bitter rivals.

 James Conrad and Simon Lizotte provided an early and late-round push, respectively, but it was the sport’s perennial top-two who stole the show by taking a tie into New World Disc Golf’s 18th hole.
 A combined 13 throws later, and Wysocki was hoisting yet another trophy in a season full of them, as the reigning PDGA World Champion added another title to his resume as the 2017 Disc Golf Pro Tour Champion.

 Wysocki’s 9-under par 56 at New World’s USA Links wasn’t always clean, but — as he has shown a penchant for in recent memory — he buckled down in the clutch and put the pressure on his opponents.
 McBeth’s 7-under par 58 found a mix of strong putting being undone by haphazard drives, while Lizotte went big to tie him for second place.
 Conrad stumbled late after an early hot streak and fell to fourth place with a 2-under par 63, while Dana Vicich brought up the rear in the single-card format with a 10-over par 75.